dss-extensions/DSS-Python/_sources/index.md

 </center>

 DSS-Python is one of three Python projects under DSS-Extensions.
 See [DSS-Extensions — OpenDSS: Overview of Python APIs](https://dss-extensions.org/python_apis.html) for a brief comparison between these and the official COM API.
-Both OpenDSSDirect.py and DSS-Python expose the classic OpenDSS API (closer to the COM implementation), including most of its limitations.
+Both OpenDSSDirect.py and DSS-Python expose the classic OpenDSS API (closer to the COM implementation).
 For an alternative API which exposes all OpenDSS objects, batch operations, and a more intuitive API, check [AltDSS-Python](https://dss-extensions.org/AltDSS-Python/).
 If required, users can mix all three packages in the same project to access some of their unique features.

 ## Brief introduction